 Intended outcomeSuccess criteria

-· 1) We would aspire to a situation where all parents and students make ambitious decisions about their post-16 or post-18 study routes.All students leave at age 16 or 18 going to university, further education or into an apprenticeship scheme or equivalent in 2022, 2023 and 2024
+1) We aspire to a situation where all parents and students make ambitious decisions about their post-16 or post-18 study routes.All students leave at age 16 or 18 going to university, further education or into an apprenticeship scheme or equivalent in 2025, 2026, 2027

-Closing the gap on non-PP students by 0.1 grade at least on 2019.
+Closing the gap on non-PP students by 0.1 grades at least on 2019.

-· 7) We aim for a good take-up of extra-curricular activities amongst disadvantaged pupilsParticipation is high amongst PP students, and this is tracked as evidence.
+7) We aim for a good take-up of extra-curricular activities amongst disadvantaged pupils.
+To measure this, the proportion of PP students participating in a club should be in line with other students.Participation is high amongst PP students, and this is tracked as evidence.
+The proportion of PP students participating in a club will be in line with other students.

 Activity in this academic year